AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ## Opening on Multi-PC Setups

-This is only for the people that want to use 1 PC for Gaming, and another only for Wokada Deiteris Fork.
+This is only for the people that have 2 PCs, and want to use 1 PC for Gaming, the other only for Wokada Deiteris Fork.

 - Create a file named `.env` on the same folder where `MMVCServerSIO.exe` is located.
 Open it up with a notepad, copy paste the settings from the <u>[GitHub link](https://github.com/deiteris/voice-changer/issues/180#issuecomment-2359166278)</u>.